 Students already enrolled in the Ph.D. program, which afterwards become qualified to enrol in another course of study or in an apprenticeship, can submit a request of a suspension of the Ph.D. course for one year.
 The School can exercise its faculty to accept this request prescribing the suspension of the annual grant.

 In case of maternity, serious and documented illness, and exceptional family situations, the School can accept deferment of the Ph.D. program for one year.
 The deferment will only be granted once, with suspension of the grant.

 Elected candidates will be entitled to the following benefits: free tuition and exemption from course fees; complete free boarding and lodging in the Fondazione’s Hall of Residence (for the period of the didactic activity, except for holiday periods defined by the Fondazione Collegio San Carlo); privileged access to the holdings and to the services of the Library of the Fondazione Collegio San Carlo.

 During the three years of the Ph.D. program they will also receive a grant of Euro 7.000 per annum.
-The above mentioned grant will be paid retrospectively in monthly instalments provided to the student who has complied with the study obligations.
+The above-mentioned grant will be paid retrospectively in monthly instalments provided to the student who has complied with the study obligations.

 In the second and third year the enjoyment of the grant is subject to the fulfilment of the conditions stated in articles 9 and 10.

-A one off grant is also available to fund missions for those students who need to carry out their research abroad.
+A one-off grant is also available to fund missions for those students who need to carry out their research abroad.
 All grants are subject to the Italian tax laws (in compliance with the law n.
 398 of November 30, 1989).

-The grant cannot be drawn concurrently with other student grants, except for those arranged in order to integrate the research activity with missions abroad.
+The grant cannot be drawn concurrently with other student grants, except for those arranged to integrate the research activity with missions abroad.
 Furthermore, the grant cannot be drawn concurrently with research contracts and contracts of higher education apprenticeship.